Keyboard shortcuts

 Multiple CRDT Support: Different CRDT types can be used for different stores within the same database.

-Doc: The main CRDT document type that users interact with
+Doc: The main CRDT document type

 • Provides document-level operations (get, set, merge, etc.)

-• Handles path-based operations for nested data access
+• Handles path-based operations for nested data access (dot notation)

 • Recursive merging for nested structures

-• Last-write-wins strategy for conflicting values
+• Last-write-wins strategy for conflicting leaf values

 • Type-aware conflict resolution